oauth-wg/rt-expiration/draft-ietf-oauth-refresh-token-expiration.md

 If finite, the authorization server MUST return these values whenever the token endpoint response contains the `refresh_token` field.
-The authorization server MAY return these values even if the response contains no `refresh_token` field in the response, which can be useful in the following example cases:
+The authorization server MAY return these values even if the response contains no `refresh_token` field in the response, in which case the values correspond to the presented `refresh_token`.
+This can be useful in the following example cases:

 *   For `refresh_token_timeout`, the authorization server could have updated the existing refresh token lifetime in place.